-- 1. During the degree programme the student will be assessed on academic development to determine whether the student has sufficiently achieved the intended learning outcomes. - 2.
-The course guide specifies the performance the student must meet in order to successfully complete each course as well as the criteria on which the student will be assessed. - In the Rules & Guidelines of the Examination Board the procedures concerning assessment are described.
+- 1. During the degree programme the student will be assessed on academic development to determine whether the student has achieved the intended learning outcomes. - 2.
+The course guide specifies the performance the student must meet in order to successfully complete each course as well as the criteria on which the student will be assessed. - 3.
+In the Rules & Guidelines of the Examination Board the procedures concerning assessment are described - 4.
+The student is personally responsible for accurate and timely registration for the exams the student needs to sit.
+When the student registers for an ESHCC course on OSIRIS the student is automatically registered for the written exam.
+For resit exams the student will have to register on OSIRIS separately between 26 and 5 working days before the exam date. - If the Examination Board provides the possibility to register for an exam outside of the regular registration period, an administration fee with a maximum of €20.00 per exam will be charged.